 If you want to increase your miles/or get fitter its a good stepping stone for the more challenging ride that tends to cycle at a faster pace and will cover 50+ miles.

-Both rides, long and short, start from the Falmouth Business Park, Bickland Water Road, Cornwall TR11 4SZ at 9 am sharp so best get there a bit earlier and make yourself known.
+Sunday Rides, long and short, start from the Falmouth Business Park, Bickland Water Road, Cornwall TR11 4SZ (Here) leaving at at 9 am sharp so best get there a bit earlier and make yourself known.

 I don’t have a “racing” bike, but I have an old mountain bike, will that be OK?